luizfeldmann/Confidence/README.md

 - **Conditionals:** Performs logical comparison of expressions and logical association of conditions to determine the execution of certain blocks of the project, allowing for more complex rules for deciding the final configuration.

-- **Environment Imports:** Allows importing environmental variables for used in expressions inside the project, as a way to parameterize the generated configuration according to the local system's specificities.
+- **Environment Imports:** Allows importing environmental variables for use in expressions inside the project, as a way to parameterize the generated configuration according to the local system's specificities.

 - **File Operations:** Performs I/O on configuration files in formats *.XML* and *.INI*
     - **Read:** Imports parameters from configuration files into the project dictionary for use in later expressions.